Tondo (historical polity): Gold as a currency

 The Piloncitos, a type of Gold nuggets with Baybayin Ma characters.
 Used as one of the early currency along with Gold rings.

 Trade among the early Filipinos and with traders from the neighboring islands was conducted through Barter.
-The inconvenience of barter later led to the use of some objects as medium of exchange.
+The inconvenience of barter later led to the use of some objects as a medium of exchange.
 Gold, which was plentiful in many parts of the islands, invariably found its way into these objects that included the Piloncitos, small bead-like gold nuggets/bits considered by the local numismatists as the earliest coin of ancient Filipinos, and gold barter rings.

-The Piloncitos a type of gold ingots are small, some are of the size of a corn kernel—and weigh from 0.09 to 2.65 grams of fine gold.
+The Piloncitos, a type of small gold ingots, with some the size of a corn kernel, typically weigh from 0.09 to 2.65 grams.
 Large Piloncitos weighing 2.65 grams approximate the weight of one mass.
 Piloncitos have been excavated from Mandaluyong, Bataan, the banks of the Pasig River, and Batangas.
 That gold was mined and worked here is evidenced by many Spanish accounts, like one in 1586 that said:

-"The people of this island (Luzon) are very skillful in their handling of gold.
+The people of this island (Luzon) are very skillful in their handling of gold.
 They weigh it with the greatest skill and delicacy that have ever been seen.
-The first thing they teach their children is the knowledge of gold and the weights with which they weigh it, for there is no other money among them."
+The first thing they teach their children is the knowledge of gold and the weights with which they weigh it, for there is no other money among them.

-Other than piloncitos, the people of Tondo also used the Barter rings, which is gold ring-like ingots.
+Other than piloncitos, the people of Tondo also used the Barter rings, which are gold ring-like ingots.
 These barter rings are bigger than doughnuts in size and are made of nearly pure gold.
 Barter rings were circulated in the Philippines up to the 16th century.